Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Statistical preliminaries

 We define the following test statistic to evaluate Test~\eqref{eq:hypothesis_test}:

-where $\mu$ denotes the level set of the null hypothesis, $\by$ is the observed data, and $\mathcal{X}$ is the constraint set that is known to contain the parameter.
+where $\mu$ denotes the level set of the null hypothesis, $\by$ is the observed data, and $\mathcal{X}$ is the constraint set known to contain the parameter.
 The test is rejected if the test statistic is large, and hence we automatically reject the null if $\Phi_\mu \cap \mathcal{X} = \emptyset$ independently of the observed data.
 Alternatively, we can consider the test \eqref{eq:hypothesis_test} only for $\mu \in \varphi(\mathcal{X})$ to perform test inversion.
-We control the behavior of this test statistic, and therefore the test, by bounding from above the probability of erroneously rejecting the null hypothesis (i.e., type-1 error).
-As such, we consider the distribution of $\lambda(\mu, \by)$ under the null.
-For each $\bx \in \mathcal{X}$, let $\mu = \varphi(\bx)$.
-Define $Q_{\bx}: (0, 1) \to \mathbb{R}$ such that, for all $\alpha \in (0, 1)$,
+Under the linear-Gaussian case, the LLR test statistic is,